Jesper Mattsson (footballer)

 Bo Peder Jesper Mattsson (born 18 April 1968) is a Swedish former professional footballer who played as a centre-back.

 Club career

 Sweden

 Mattsson was born at Visby.
-He started his career for his hometown club Visby IF Gute before joining Gefle IF in 1991.
-In 1994, Mattsson moved to Allsvenskan club BK Häcken, leaving in the end of the 1994 season after the club was relegated.
+He started his career for his hometown club Visby IF Gute before joining Gefle in 1991.
+In 1994, Mattsson moved to Allsvenskan club Häcken, leaving in the end of the 1994 season after the club was relegated.

-He then signed for Halmstads BK in 1995, where he became a regular first team member and won the 1994–95 Svenska Cupen, scoring in the final match, and the 1997 Allsvenskan.
-Mattsson also played in the 3–0 win against Parma in the 1995–96 UEFA Cup Winners' Cup. and left the club after the 1998 Allsvenskan having missed only 3 league matches for the club.
+He then signed for Halmstad in 1995, where he became a regular first team member and won the 1994–95 Svenska Cupen, scoring in the final match, and the 1997 Allsvenskan.
+Mattsson also played in the 3–0 win against Parma in the 1995–96 UEFA Cup Winners' Cup. and left the club after the 1998 Allsvenskan having missed only three league matches for the club.

 England

 Mattsson went on a trial for Norwich City, scoring in a 6–0 win for the reserve team against Luton Town, but was not signed.
 He then joined Premier League side Nottingham Forest in December for a £300,000 fee.
 He played a total of six league matches for Forest, including the infamous 8–1 defeat to Manchester United.
 He suffered a knee injury in 1999 and subsequently retired.